LeoBertini/CoralMethodsPaper/CoralMassTests/README.md

   <img src="../CoralMassTests/IMGs/PowerShellExample2.png" >
 </p>

-The code will run in 'parallel' across the entire project tree for all scan folders.
+The code will run in 'parallel' across the entire project tree for all scan folders (~81 acquisitions).
 Runtime is ~60 min (machine used had Intel Xeon 2.30 GHz 16-core CPU).
-When the run is complete, additional files with results and diagnostic figures will have been saved on the scan's directory.
+When the run is complete, additional files with results and diagnostic figures will have been saved on their respective scan directory.
 See example below (new files are highlighted)

 <p align="center">